SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Phase 3: Closing Preparation (Weeks 4-8)

-This is where most sellers are when they feel stuck.
+This is where most sellers feel stuck.

 Week 4-5: Commitment letter signed